neogeek/neogeek/README.md

 - 🎉 [websocket-game-lobby-client](https://github.com/neogeek/websocket-game-lobby-client)- This package is for building the web client.
 - 🎉 [websocket-game-lobby-client-hooks](https://github.com/neogeek/websocket-game-lobby-client-hooks) - This package is for building the web client with React.
 - 🎉 [websocket-event-wrapper](https://github.com/neogeek/websocket-event-wrapper) - This package is simply used for wrapping WebSocket events.
+- 🎉 [http-single-serve](https://github.com/neogeek/http-single-serve) - This package is used to serve static content for single-page applications.

 ### Untitled Drawing Game